Secrets of the Dead Sea

 Minerals play a very important role in correct skin functioning.
 The skin absorbs minerals applied externally and uses them in every single process existing in the skin layers.
 A deficiency in one of the minerals is liable to disrupt skin cell activity, cause inflammation, dryness and early aging.

-These are the major minerals found in the Dead Sea and their actions:
+These are the major minerals found in the Dead Sea: